 Because the drills are meant to practice evacuating buildings, the element of surprise is not essential.
 Therefore, drills have been scheduled to minimize inconvenience.
 They will occur approximately five (5) minutes before the end of standard class periods or near the end of the majority of classes in the building to minimize disruption.
 At the beginning of a class period during which a drill will take place, please notify your students and instruct them to proceed to the nearest building exit when the alarm sounds and meet you at a designated location that you have previously identified so that you can account for your students’ departure from the building.
 They should take all their belongings with them when they leave and proceed to their next class if appropriate.
 As you leave, shut all doors and make sure the area is cleared.

 Note: The fire drill information and schedule will only be distributed via email.
-Notification of this drill will also be available on the office of Risk Management, Safety & Sustainability website.
+Notification of this drill will also be available on the Department of Risk Management, Safety & Sustainability website.

 8:45 am Flesch Family Welcome Center

 9:45 am Hibbard Hall